 - Clinical trials - testing new drugs and treatments in patients with skin cancer or sun damaged skin

-One major project within the Skin Cancer Institute is the Chemoprevention of Skin Cancer Program Project led by Director of the University of Arizona Cancer Center, Dr. David Alberts, Principal Investigator.
+One major project within the Skin Cancer Institute is the Chemoprevention of Skin Cancer Program Project, led by Dr. Clara Curiel, Principal Investigator.

 The Chemoprevention of Skin Cancer Program Project grant is funded by the NIH-NCI.
 The overall goal of this grant is to develop new strategies to eradicate intraepithelial neoplasias (IENs) in the skin and dramatically reduce the risk of skin cancer.
 The grant consists of basic, translational, and clinical research projects and includes leading researchers at the University of Arizona as well as Loyola, Stanford, and the University of Minnesota.
 In addition, there are four cores to support these projects – Administration, Biometry, Biomarkers, and Drug Development.
 The clinical trials conducted on this grant aim to develop new treatments for the prevention of skin cancer.
 Individuals who are interested in learning more about the clinical trials can call (520) 321-7747.